p/seriamp/docs/implementation-notes/yamaha.md

 The next transmission, received after a small delay, will be processed by the now running CPU.

+## Commands in Standby

+Some or all commands, when receiver is in standby, respond with a NULL byte ("\0") as the response.
+Meaning, the command does in fact receive a response, meaning this response (at least in theory) could be handled and command retried (or status checked) immediately without waiting for the timeout to expire.

 ## Yamaha Volume in Standby

 Yamaha receivers I have (RX-V1500, RX-V2500, RX-V1800)